 A Trip Into The Mountains

 I was back in the USA in October 2016 for a road trip that took me into the Sierra Nevada mountains and across into Nevada.
-From there I returned south down most of Highway 49, the Gold Rush Trail – also known as the Golden Chain Highway – in central California, before ending up back in San Jose to watch the 49ers again.
+From there I returned south down most of Highway 49, the Gold Rush Trail, in central California.
+The road is also known as the Golden Chain Highway.
+I ended up back in San Jose to watch the 49ers again.

 So I decided quite late in the day to postpone Route 66 for another year.
-I then started looking at where else I could go, and drew up a list of places in California and nearby such as Alcatraz, Yosemite and Lake Tahoe that I’d heard of but never visited.
-Then I discovered Highway 49, the Golden Chain Highway, with all its attendant history of the California Gold Rush, and supposedly it was a great drive to do as well.
+I then started looking at where else I could go.
+I drew up a list of places in California and nearby such as Alcatraz, Yosemite and Lake Tahoe that I’d heard of but never visited.
+Then I discovered Highway 49, the Golden Rush Trail, with all its attendant history of the California Gold Rush.
+Supposedly it was a great drive to do as well.
 So I put it all together, booked my flights and hotels, and a month or two later set off for the wilderness…